munificent/craftinginterpreters/book/superclasses.md

 ```

 Inside the body of the `test()` method, `this` is an instance of C. If super
-calls were resolved relative to the superclass of the *receiver* then we would
+calls were resolved relative to the superclass of the *receiver*, then we would
 look in C's superclass, B. But super calls are resolved relative to the
 superclass of the *surrounding class where the super call occurs*.
 In this case,
-we are in B's `test()` method, so the superclass is A and the program should
+we are in B's `test()` method, so the superclass is A, and the program should
 print "A method".

 This means that super calls are not resolved dynamically based on the runtime